Displacement energy of Lagrangian 3-spheres

-Let $f:S\rightarrow \mathbb{R}$ be a perfect Morse function on our Lagrangian sphere.
-That is, $f$ has exactly one critical point of index zero and one critical point of index three.
-Then the pearl complex contains the following set of data
+where the sum is over all $y, \beta$ with $\abs{x}-\abs{y}+\mu(\beta)-1=0$.
+The rest of the central theorem says that $d$ gives us a homology theory and the homology is independent of the triple $(f,\rho,J)$.
+Following the notation in \cite{BC1,BC2,BC3}, we call this homology the quantum homology $QH(L)$ of $L$.
+One property of $QH(L)$ is that it is isomorphic to the self-Floer homology $HF(L, L)$, hence if $L$ is displaceable then $QH(L)$ is zero.

-with $H^{*}(S)$, the Morse cohomology of $S$, being the underlying complex, a generic compatible almost complex structure $J$ and the differential $\mathfrak{m}_{1}$.
-The differential $\mathfrak{m}_{1}$ counts rigid configurations called ``pearl trajectories'', which we will explain now.
+Now we focus on our case where $L$ is a monotone Lagrangian 3-sphere $S$.
+We choose the height function $f:S\rightarrow \mathbb{R}$ on the unit sphere $S^{3}\subset \mathbb{R}^{4}$ and a Riemannian metric $\rho$ such that $(f,\rho)$ is Morse-Smale.
+Then $f$ has exactly one critical point $p$ (minimum) of index zero and one critical point $q$ (maximum) of index three.
+And the differentials between $p$ and $q$ determine $QH(S)$.
 Note that by degree reasons, the only possible non-trivial maps are